harisamjad0158/profile/README.md

 # 💫 About Me:
 I am a passionate DevOps Engineer and Cloud Specialist with hands-on experience in cloudnative<br>solutions, IaC, web development and optimization.
 I continuously strive to expand my<br>technical expertise and stay up to date with evolving technologies.
-Highly motivated and eager<br>to learn, I would welcome the opportunity to contribute and grow within your organization.
+Highly motivated and eager<br>to learn DevOps.

 📍 **Bremen, Germany** | 📞 +49 157 54399134 | ✉️ [haris.amjad@hotmail.com](mailto:haris.amjad@hotmail.com)